krissrex/http4k-openapi-annotations/Readme.md

 5. Correct schema for map-of-various: `mapOf("key" to 1, "key2" to true)` -> `"additionalProperties": true` .

-**TODO**:
-1. Not serialize every nullable field of the `SchemaNode`, while still providing schema for null fields in the example.
-You need to serialize nulls because the schema generator looks at the json first, class second.
-The example is serialized to json, then the keys are traversed.
-However, the same serializer is applied to the `SchemaNode` hierarchy while generating the final schema, bloating the output.

 Stuff is prefixed with `Liflig` because it's my current employer.
 I just needed to separate code from the default http4k classes.

 ---